What is polio?

 - Breathing help, such as extra oxygen or a ventilator

-> - Physical and occupational therapy to assist with movement
+- Physical and occupational therapy to help with movement

-> - Nutritional therapy, such as special diets or assistance with eating
+- Nutritional therapy, such as special diets or help with eating

-> - Lifestyle changes to adapt to your symptoms
+- Lifestyle changes to adapt to your symptoms

 When should I call my healthcare provider?